-Concert Percussion is an intermediate level class for the middle school student with at least one year of playing a percussion instrument.
+Concert Percussion is a beginning/intermediate level class for Junior High school students with little or no experience of playing a percussion instrument.
 Fundamental playing and technical skills and music theory will be studied.
-This ensemble will prepare and perform concerts each semester, some of which may be other than during school hours.
-Students will be required to provide their own instrument and concert attire.
+This ensemble will prepare and perform concerts each quarter, some of which may be other than during school hours.
+Students will be required to provide their own concert attire.
 Attendance is required at all scheduled performances.